Chisom83/Sports-Sales-Analysis/README.md

 - Product Popularity
 - Inventory Management
    - Increase inventory for best selling products like the Road and Mountain Bikes so it will always be avaliable.
-   - More research should be carried out before putting discount on underperforming products.
+   - More research should be carried on uderperforming product to know the best strategy to be employ.
-   - Bundle bikes with accessories or clothing at discounted rates.
+   - Bundle bikes with accessories or clothing at discounted rates which will help accessories and clothing to generate sales.
 - Promotional Strategies:
-   - Leverage social media and email marketing for displaying products and new arrivals.
+   - Leverage social media and email marketing to displaying products and new arrivals.
-   - Focus on best-selling products while working out other strategy to enhance sales performance of the low performing products.
+   - Focus on best-selling products while working out other strategy to enhance sales performance for low performing products.

 - Sales Seasonality
   - Inventory should be stocked up for Peak Months:March, May, June, December, and April and reduced in other month.
-  - Based on Season Spring is the best period to stock up across all regions also biking/cycling activities begins from spring.
+  - Based on Season Spring is the best period to stock goods up across all regions because it generates more revenue.
+Also with the fact that biking/cycling activities begins from spring.

 ### Dashboard